CodeupClassroom/hopper-classification-project-sample/README.md

 #### Evaluate on Train (Report.ipynb)

-- *All models should be evaluated on train: the training smaple is our largest sample, and it is a sample of data we have to both fit the model AND see how the model performs.
+- *All models should be evaluated on train: the training sample is our largest sample, and it is a sample of data we have to both fit the model AND see how the model performs.
 We should never skip straight to validate.
 We would be missing out on valuable observations.*

 ##### Evaluate on Validate (Report.ipynb)
--

 - *The top models should be evaluated with the validation sample dataset.
 It is important to use the validate sample for checking for any overfitting that may have occurred when fitting the model on train.
 If you are creating 10's of models, it is also important to only validate a handful of your top models with the Validate dataset.
 Otherwise, your data will have seen validate as much as train and you could accidentally introduce some implicit bias based on data and results you see while validating on so many models. *

 ##### Evaluate Top Model on Test (Report.ipynb)